vaamonde/ubuntu-2404/04-container/02-cpu-ram-docker.md

 #opção do comando docker: container (Manage containers), update (Update configuration of one or more
 #containers), -m --memory (Memory limit), --cpu-share (Set this flag to a value greater or less than the
 #default of 1024 to increase or reduce the container's weight) nginx mysql (Container Names or Container ID)
-docker container update -memory 256m --cpu-share 512 nginx docker container update -memory 256m --cpu-share 512 mysql
+docker container update --memory 256m --memory-reservation 128m --cpu-share 512 nginx docker container update --memory 256m --memory-reservation 128m --cpu-share 512 mysql

 #inspecionando as informações de RAM e CPU dos containers do Ubuntu no Docker-CE
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/container/